 Graduates can be a great match for startups and large corporates alike – but knowing how to recruit the right graduates is a whole different ball game.

-An effective recruitment strategy needs to strike a balance between being time-efficient, and covering all bases.
-First of all, decide what kind of hire you need to make, depending on your business’ needs:
+An effective graduate recruitment strategy needs to strike a balance between being time-efficient, and covering all bases.
+Making the right hire starts with you deciding what kind of hire you need to make, depending on your business’ needs:

 Think about which is going to work best for you at this time, and once you have your end goal in place, decide on your time frame.
-Do you need someone by a certain point?
+Do you need someone within a certain time frame?
 Are you expecting rapid growth in the coming months, and need to hire graduates now in order to support this?

 Identify how many hires you will need to make, as well as your ideal start date and the length of time you expect the process to take.
 If you’re not sure how long it should realistically take to hire graduates, research the industry standard.

 Having a clear graduate recruitment strategy in place will ensure that you are attracting and hiring the right candidates from the start.

 In order to make the right hire, you need to define what that person will be like.
 Start by listing the duties and responsibilities of the job or jobs you are looking to fill, ensuring that these are as detailed as possible.
 Setting out a clear list of role requirements will ensure that the person you eventually hire has the experience and skill set that your business needs.